 - Books about scrapbooking for the bibliophiles.

 - Shutterfly Photobooks – This is where I get my photobooks from (they run free photobook offers every now and then, and I generally end up paying ~ $9 in shipping cost for each photobook and the quality of their software/end product is quite good).
-You can get photobooks at a lot of other places as well — from online sites like snapfish and mypublisher, corner stores likes cvs and walgreens, to big box stores like walmart, target or even costco.
+You can get photobooks at a lot of other places as well — from other online sites like snapfish and mypublisher (there’s a nice review of online photo printing services here), corner stores likes cvs and walgreens, to big box stores like walmart, target or even costco.

 9. Cook/bake together.